 Welcome to Julia Chapman Counselling Services Newcastle and South Shields

 I’m Julia Chapman.
-I am a BACP Registered Counsellor and I provide counselling services in Newcastle and South Shields.
+I am a BACP Accredited Counsellor and I provide counselling services in Newcastle and South Shields.
 I work with people who refer themselves for counselling and I also work with employees who are referred by their employers.

 I provide employee counselling services for a number of organisations based in the North East.
 I am experienced in providing counselling and cognitive behavioural therapy (CBT) for a wide range of issues and I have a special interest in working with anxiety disorders.